top of page

 Finding Joy and Growth Amidst Life's Challenges

 Two years ago, I faced a challenge I wasn't sure how to manage, which caused me continuous pain.
 As I kept bringing this struggle to Jesus, I was guided to work through it by journaling.
 I named this prayerful journal "growth from a struggle."
 Eventually, I stopped journaling about the struggle because it was no longer necessary to process it.
 In the months that followed, I unexpectedly received an answer to my prayerful journaling.
-As I clung to the rope, which served as my

 Tea Deak